BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 *Cerberry* for screenshots, ideas and feedback
 *Chip Chocolate, Legendary Muffin for a multitude* of resources and his knowledge *ImmortalRD, Schroedingercat and Chip Chocolate, Legendary Muffin* for the [tutorial for Symlinking & Mass File Conversion for hot-testing your mods](https://github.com/ImmortalRDI/Tutorial-SymLink-Convert-HotTest/wiki)
-*simosas* for his millions of useful functions and good company.
+*Padme4000* for reporting the conflict between MMT and symlinks *simosas* for his millions of useful functions and good company.
 *Skiz* for bravely enduring and suffering through this journey with me *BG3 Modding Communiry Discord* for answering my questions